 There are three organizational levels to the use of zones.
-The lowest organizational level is individual subbasins.
-The subbasins contain the actual parameter data and are located within the watershed.
+The lowest organizational level is individual elements (subbasins or reaches).
+The elements contain the actual parameter data and are located within the watershed.
 The middle organizational level is a Zone.
-Each Zone contains one or more subbasins.
-Subbasins are grouped into zones using one of the schemes described in the previous paragraph.
+Each Zone contains one or more elements.
+Elements are grouped into zones using one of the schemes described in the previous paragraph.
 The highest level is a Zone Configuration.
 Each Zone Configuration includes one or more Zones.
 A Basin Model may include multiple configurations.